Parama Guru – Swami Tapovan Maharaj

-Swami Tejomayananda, the present head of Chinmaya Mission worldwide is fluent in English, Hindi, Marathi and Sanskrit.
+Pujya Guruji Swami Tejomayananda was the head of Chinmaya Mission worldwide is fluent in English, Hindi, Marathi, and Sanskrit.
 He has written commentaries on many scriptural texts, translated Swami Chinmayananda’s commentaries into Hindi, and authored a number of original works in Sanskrit.
 Swamiji excels in expounding upon a wide spectrum of Hindu scriptures, fromRamayāna to the Shrīmad Bhagavad Gīta and the Upanishads.
 As Gurudev did before him, Guruji, as he is known affectionately, moves around the world at a bewildering pace conducting jnāna yajnas.

-Shashi Dwarakanath-ji is the resident Acharya of Chinmaya Mission Boston.
+Dr. Shashi Dwarakanath-ji is the spiritual head of Chinmaya Mission Boston.
 She has met Pujya Gurudev Swami Chinmayananda in 1980’s and started organizing Bala Vihar classes in her basement since 1992.
 In her guidance the Boston area Bala Vihar program has grown to over 700 children.
 Shashi ji has completed a 2 year residential Vedanta program in Mumbai.

-Acharya Shashi ji is a Pathologist by profession, at Lowell General Hospital.
+Dr. Shashi ji has retired as a Pathologist from Lowell General Hospital.